xue-hr/MRCD/README.md

 #> [1,] 23.96457
 ```

-Now apply 3 CD methods to 12 indpendent SNPs, each of them from a locus:
+Now apply 3 CD methods to 12 indpendent SNPs, each of them from a locus.
+We do not need reference panel for independent SNPs.

 ``` r
 set.seed(1)